Niksko/blog/content/posts/iac-in-the-home-one-year-on/index.md

 date: 2019-01-09T00:43:25Z
 draft: false
 summary: "One year on, I revisit my home infrastructure as code setup.
 I explore what worked, what didn't and what has changed over the last year."
+image: "servers.jpg"
 ---

 _It's been almost a year since I published my original article on running my Kubernetes setup at home.
 Have a read of [the original]({{< ref "posts/iac-in-the-home/index" >}}) for context._

+{{< figure src="./servers.jpg" caption="This is not what my home server looks like.
+Photo by [Taylor Vick](https://unsplash.com/@tvick) on [Unsplash](https://unsplash.com)." alt="An image of a server rack, with the mesh doors closed.
+Many colored ethernet cables connect different components." >}}

 I've now been running Kubernetes at home for almost a year.
 Some things have worked well, others have not, and I've just finished a round of cleanup, maintenance, and re-acquainting myself with the system.